naomipohl/spotify_app/README.md

 2. Open up `config/application.rb` and add the following:
     ```ruby
     unless Rails.env.test?
-       RSpotify::authenticate(Rails.application.secrets.spotify_client_id, Rails.application.spotify_client_secret)
+       RSpotify::authenticate(Rails.application.secrets.spotify_client_id, Rails.application.secrets.spotify_client_secret)
    end
    ```
-4. The above line will authenticate with RSpotify when you run the application.
+3. The above line will authenticate with RSpotify when you run the application.
 If all went well, you will now be able to start using RSpotify.
+To test that it worked, you can start a rails console (by running `rails c`) and enter `RSpotify::Artist.search('Drake')[0]`.
+It should return a Ruby object.
+If instead you get an error, you likely missed a step in the setup.

 ## Migrations
 The migrations will be provided intact, run `rails db:create` and `rails db:migrate` to run the existing migrations.<br>